dannhek/dann_project_template/README.md

-# dann_project_template
+# Dann's Project Template
 My Template for New Projects.
+Fork this repo to get the basic file structure (and some initialization scripts) I like.

+That's about it...